Society Awards

 Mid-Career Award

-The Society for NeuroEconomics, for the first time, invites applications for its annual Mid-Career Award.
+The Society for NeuroEconomics invites applications for its annual Mid-Career Award.
 The successful applicants will demonstrate significant and lasting contributions to understanding the neural basis of decision making or the impact of this knowledge on formal understanding of decision behavior.

 There will be up to one award granted that includes a $1,000 monetary prize and an engraved plaque, which will be presented at the Annual Meeting of the Society each year.